CyrilCermak/modular_architecture_on_ios/README.md

 instantiating the coordinators stack.

-Within such architecture the UITestsHostApp could be up and ready in no time, leaving the adequate team to develop the UITests.
+Within such architecture the UITestsHostApp could be up and ready in no time, leaving the adequate team to develop the UI Tests.
 Essentially, the UITestsHostApp would just copy the instantiating boilerplate from the main app to ensure the consistency.

 This could be done for every domain that provides screen flows through the application, covering the Application Framework with as many tests